-t’s no secret that for many homeowners, the costs of everyday living can become overwhelming.
+DIY termite treatments ussually end in disaster for homeowners, it’s no secret that the costs of everyday living can become overwhelming.
 With mortgage repayments, insurance, utility bills, groceries, fuel, and more, it can certainly feel as though expenses are never ending.

 This is why many home owners are opting for cheap DIY termite treatment options.